 With protocols based on SSH (SFTP and SCP) the Server Host Key Fingerprints box shows fingerprints of host key used for the current SSH session.
 This is the key you have verified before (usually on the first attempt to connect to the server).
-The latest beta version shows both SHA-256 and MD5 fingerprint.
-The latest stable version shows MD5 fingerprint only.
+Both SHA-256 and MD5 fingerprints are displayed.

 With FTP and WebDAV protocols over TLS/SSL the Certificate Fingerprint box shows fingerprint of certificate used for current session.
 This is the certificate you have verified before (usually on the first attempt to connect to the server).
 Click Full certificate button to show all details about certificate.

 The list shows what the transfer protocol currently in use is capable of.
 Note that these are general information based on protocol and its version.
 The particular implementation (the actual server) can still lack some of the features.

 The box at the bottom shows additional (non-structured) information about the server/protocol.
 For SFTP, FTP and WebDAV protocols it is list of the extensions/additional features the server supports (both generic and proprietary).
 For SCP protocol it is output of command

 The Space available tab shows information about storage space for the current remote directory.
 You can request the information for another path by typing it to Path box and pressing Check space button.

 Note that the tab is disabled, if the server does not provide the functionality of checking space available (see Protocol tab).
 As an alternative you can use pre-defined custom command Disk Space Usage (